 3. Marriage brings a sense of community

-Communities aren’t created solely by marriage, of course, but if you’re thinking about why marriage is important in life, it’s a great place to start becoming part of a wider network and circle of people.
+Communities aren’t created solely by marriage, of course, but if you’re wondering what is the purpose of marriage, it’s a great place to start becoming part of a wider network and circle of people.
 As author Rebecca Wells wrote, “We’re all each other’s keepers”, and marriage and the communities it can lead you to are true testaments to this.

 4. Marriage is an affirmation of your commitment